No matter how you do it—by car, rail, or foot—commuting can be a hassle.

 Here’s what they found.

-The data scientists at Insurify, an insurance quote comparison website, compiled data related to commuting times and behavior for the top 20 cities with the highest levels of traffic congestion.
+The data scientists at Insurify, a website that allows users to compare car insurance quotes in real time, compiled data related to commuting times and behavior for the top 20 cities with the highest levels of traffic congestion.
 Cities were ranked by congestion level, courtesy of TomTom’s Traffic Index, which measures traffic congestion on a global level (all credit for this data goes to TomTom International BV).
 “Congestion level” refers to the increase in overall travel times, when compared to “free flow” uncongested traffic, across an entire year.
 For instance, a congestion level of 25 percent would suggest that the average trip, anywhere in the city, at any time, would take 25 percent extra travel time compared to a free flow situation.
 The data on average commute times and proportions of the working population using public transit or walking to work is from the U.S. Census Bureau’s 2012-2016 American Community Survey 5-Year Estimates.

 Recent reporting by the Nashville Area Chamber has shown that half of the Middle Tennessean workforce must cross county lines to get to work every day, given the Nashville area’s prevalence of large corporate employers.
 Since a minimal amount of Nashville citizens commute to work by alternative means of transportation, it’s not a shock that this city sees the highest levels of traffic congestion in the East South Central region of the U.S.